-f.
+e.
 Updates to www.WisconsinApprenticeship.org

-Owen reported that the Bureau made many historic updates to its webpage.
-For the first time in its history, the Bureau website features sponsors.
+Josh reviewed many historic updates the Bureau made to its webpage.
+Foremost, for the first time in its history, the Bureau website features sponsors.
 The update was made at the request of sponsors because they continue having trouble recruiting qualified applicants.
 Prior to this, sponsors preferred not to be featured because so they would not receive public inquiries outside of their hiring windows.

-Additional updates include the following: three quick search functions on the homepage-by key word, by occupation, and by industry; three distinct navigation boxes based on user group-career seeker, employer, and current apprentices and sponsors; and apprenticeship-specific webpages that feature visual representations of the training information, and employment and salary projections.
+Additional updates include the following: three quick search functions on the homepage-by key word, by occupation, and by industry; three distinct navigation boxes based on user group-career seeker, employer, and current apprentices and sponsors; and apprenticeship-specific webpages that feature visual representations of the training information, employment projections, and salary.

-Owen encouraged attendees to review their organizations' information, submit updates, and test the site for any potential improvements.
+Josh encouraged attendees to review their organizations' information, submit updates, and test the site for any potential improvements.